edgedb/edgedb/docs/guides/cloud/web.rst

-Once the instance has been created, you'll see the instance dashboard which allows you to monitor your instance, navigate to the management page for its databases, and create secret keys.
+Once the instance has been created, you'll see the instance dashboard which allows you to monitor your instance, navigate to the management page for its branches, and create secret keys.

 You'll also see instructions in the bottom-right for linking your EdgeDB CLI to your EdgeDB Cloud account.
 You do this by running the CLI command ``edgedb cloud login``.
 This will make all of your EdgeDB Cloud instances accessible via the CLI.
 You can manage them just as you would other remote EdgeDB instances.

-If you want to manage a database inside your instance, click through on its name from the top right of the instance dashboard.
-If you just created a database, the database management view will be mostly empty except for a button offering to create a sample database.
+If you want to manage a branch of your database, click through on the instance's name from the top right of the instance dashboard.
+If you just created a database, the branch management view will be mostly empty except for a button offering to create a sample branch.
 Once you have a schema created and some data in a database, this view will offer you similar tools to those in our local UI.

 You'll be able to access a REPL, edit complex queries or build them graphically, inspect your schema, and browse your data.